sourcebots/sbot/docs/source/tutorials/using-your-kit.rst

 Start by checking that you can drive your motors forwards and backwards.
-Doing this is actually very easy; the only thing you need to realise is that a positive number is forwards and a negative number is backwards.
+Doing this is actually very easy; the only thing you need to realise is that a positive number drives the motor in one direction and a negative number drives it in the other direction.

 ..
 Warning:: Make sure your robots can turn without danger.
    If your motors aren't attached to a chassis, make sure they don't have wheels